-- (2) Total share interest of Directors and executive officers, both individually and as a group, represents less than 1% of the outstanding shares of Exelon common stock. - (3) Total includes shares held by all Directors and NEOs as well as Exelon executive officers listed in Item 1, "Executive Officers of the Registrants" in Exelon's 2020 Annual Report on Form 10-K filed on February 24, 2021, who are not NEOs for purposes of compensation disclosure.
+(1) Total share interest of Directors and executive officers, both individually and as a group, represents less than 1% of the outstanding shares of Exelon common stock.

+(2) Total includes shares held by all individuals currently expected to serve as Directors, NEOs and executive officers of the Company following the distribution.